onionhoney/roux-trainers/README.md

 - (v1.5) 2/18/2021: Introduced Tracking Trainer Beta.
 - (v1.6) 7/11/2021: You can train CMLL by case now.
 And by NMCLL case too if you want.
     - We added a case selection menu to help you pick cases conveniently.
     - We also let you select cases based on the L/R face shape, to assist users of NMCLL-based recognition methods.
 As usual, we're the first ever trainer to do so.
+- (v.17) 10/3/2021: Add LEVEL SELECTION.
+Add FBLP + SS Trainer mode.
+Clarify wording for config options.
+Solve performance enhancements.
 =======

 If you have ideas on how to improve the app just shoot a message and let me know. <3